Hot Lixx Hulahan vs. America's Got Talent

 Check out how low and unzipped the singer's pants are.
 Then look at the little girl behind him.

 She was but one of many little girls who spent most of the day avoiding these guys at all costs.

 Incidentally that guy on the left is now $1,000,000 richer while the guy on the right

 came in second place and probably has a pretty successful career already laid out for him.

 The XXX Club

-Exclusive to those who get three X's before the end of their routine.
-Come to think of it maybe the club isn't that exclusive.
+Exclusive to those who get 3 X's before the end of their routine.
+Actually, the club isn't that exclusive.

-L to R: Ian (weapons expert), Idybit (who played the world's smallest harmonica), Ari (backwards talker), and I.
+L to R: Ian, Idybit (who played the world's smallest harmonica), Ari, and I.